-There’s a few things I make at least once a week – bone broth, no-knead sourdough bread, homemade salad dressings, easy roast chicken, and, mayonnaise.
+There's a few things I make at least once a week - bone broth, no-knead sourdough bread, homemade salad dressings, easy roast chicken, and, this avocado oil mayonnaise.
 I use it for sandwiches for the lunches my son packs for school, as well as a base for dips and dressings.
-It’s easy to do, coming together in only a few moments, and helps my family avoid the refined vegetable oils that you typically find even natural brands of mayonnaise (though I do like Sir Kensington’s Mayonnaise which is made with sunflower oil).
+It's easy to do, coming together in only a few minutes.

 For a long time, mayonnaise making was pretty hit-and-miss for me.
 Sometimes it came together in a beautiful, smooth emulsion, and other times it was thin and gloopy - a miserable waste of eggs and oil.
 After a few years of making my own, I stumbled across a tip that has helped me to make smooth, beautifully emulsified mayonnaise every time without a hitch.